 Read more: All roads lead to Tennant Creek

-Tennant Creek to Alice Springs – approximately 5 hours drive
+Tennant Creek to Alice Springs

-The Devils Marbles is one of my favourite Australian icons.
+The Devils Marbles is one of my favourite Australian places.
 Located right on the highway, the Marbles appear with almost no warning.
 If you’re travelling early morning, or late in the day, the golden glow of the sun on the rocks makes them an amazing vision.
 I find it impossible not to stop and take a walk through these amazing piles of granite rocks every time I pass through.

-If you’re looking for camping grounds with a difference, camp at the Devils Marbles, or head 20 minutes further south to the Devils Marbles Hotel.
+If you’re looking for camping grounds with a difference, camp at the Devils Marbles, or alternatively head 20 minutes further south to the Devils Marbles Hotel.

 Devils Marbles Hotel